 Additional Requirements for International Transfers

-In addition to the requirements in the Application Requirements section, international transfer applicants must provide:
+In addition to what's listed in the Application Requirements section, international transfer applicants must provide:

 - English translations and course-by-course credit evaluations (from a current NACES member) for all non-US transcripts.